dannsam/xenko-docs/manual/graphics/graphics-compositor/graphics-compositor-for-developers/custom-scene-renderer.md

 }
 ```

-# Using a delegate
+## Use a delegate

-In some scenarios, you simply want to develop a renderer and attach it to a method directly.
-You can use a @'SiliconStudio.Xenko.Rendering.SceneDelegateRenderer' for this usage:
+In some situations, you simply want to develop a renderer and attach it to a method directly.
+You can use @'SiliconStudio.Xenko.Rendering.SceneDelegateRenderer':

 ```cs
 var sceneDelegateRenderer = new SceneDelegateRenderer(